Winter Greenhouse Gardening in Canada?

 Some crops can handle cold temps better than others.
 Remember some of your crops you’ll be able to harvest when they thaw out, or perhaps your winters don’t always get very cold until the January and February months.
 Every winter will be different year to year, we’ve had our coldest snaps in November and had rain instead of snow some years in Jan/Feb!

-Top Winter Vegetables
+Great Winter Vegetables to Grow

 - Winter lettuce -Winter Density’ and ‘merveille des quatre saisons’

 - Turnips- Purple Top

 - Daikon radishes- Green Luobo, Sweet Meat, China Rose

 All of these veggies need careful timing and this might take some practice!